muritane/executability-filter/README.md

 Intent alone is not binding.

-Execution requires a mechanism through which commitments affect behavior.
+Execution requires a mechanism through which commitments influence behavior.

 5. Constraint Surface